-Shampoo bars were the first investment I made in becoming a more eco-friendly traveller.
-When we were packing for our backpacking trip around Asia I was shocked at just how many plastic bottles we were packing.
-So I decided to ditch these and switched to the delicious coconut Trichomania shampoo bar from Lush.
-None of their products are tested on animals, the naked items are wrapped in recyclable packaging and this product in particular is made from natural ingredients and safe synthetics.
+Shampoo bars were the first investment I made in becoming a more eco-friendly traveller and are absolutely one of my favourite items when it comes to being a sustainable traveller.
+I decided to ditch my plastic shampoo bottle and switched to the delicious coconut Trichomania shampoo bar from Lush.
+None of their products are tested on animals and the naked items are wrapped in recyclable packaging.
+This product, in particular, is made from natural ingredients and safe synthetics.

-In terms of conditioner I did for a time use conditioner bars, but couldn’t find one that worked for me.
+In terms of conditioner, I did for a time use conditioner bars, but couldn’t find one that worked for me.
 I had reservations about buying a tub of conditioner in Lush because I was unsure about the recycling options.
 But a member of staff informed me that they were already made from recycled pots AND they run a scheme where you can bring back your empty tubs in exchange for a fresh face mask.
 So after hearing that I was swayed.
-If you want to read more about recycling their black pots check this article out.
+Here is everything you need to know about recycling Lush’s black pots.

 Bamboo Toothbrush, The Humble Company